-Previously, CBSE allowed up to 45 students per section in exceptional situations—such as mid-session transfers, students repeating a year (Essential Repeat category),etc.
+CBSE allowed up to 45 students per section in exceptional situations, such as mid-session transfers, students repeating a year, etc.

-The Central Board of Secondary Education (CBSE) has issued a strict directive stating that no CBSE-affiliated school may enrol more than 45 students in any class section, effectively ending previous flexibility beyond the limit.
-Any exceptions beyond this ceiling are no longer permitted under any circumstances
+Central Board of Secondary Education has issued an order stating that no CBSE-affiliated school should enrol more than 45 students in any class section.
+Any exceptions beyond this ceiling are no longer permitted under any circumstance.

-Previously, CBSE allowed up to 45 students per section in exceptional situations—such as mid-session transfers, students repeating a year (Essential Repeat category), severe medical cases, hostel-to-day scholar transitions, or readmissions for academic improvement.
+CBSE used to allow up to 45 students per section in exceptional situations such as mid-session transfers, students repeating a year (Essential Repeat category), severe medical cases, hostel-to-day scholar transitions, or readmissions for academic improvement.
 However, the new Circular has rescinded this leniency: the 45-student cap is now the absolute maximum per section from Classes I to XII

 CBSE has also affirmed that classrooms housing more than 40 students must have a minimum area of 500 square feet, with a built-up floor area of at least one square metre per student, in line with Clause 4.8 of its 2018 Affiliation Bye‑Laws.
 Schools are advised to upgrade infrastructure or increase classroom capacity to eventually comply with the long-term standard of 40 students per section, which must be reinstated once circumstances normalize.